 Field-hunting tip

-Look in iron meteorites country — that is the host setting where buchwaldite typically forms.
+Look in iron meteorites country, the host setting where buchwaldite typically forms.
 If you start seeing schreibersite, kamacite, taenite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.